Effect-TS/effect/.changeset/serious-houses-impress.md

 "@effect/sql": patch
 ---

-add sql`...`.uprepared, to run a query without trying to PREPARE it
+add sql`...`.unprepared, to run a query without trying to PREPARE it